karthik/ddd/02-data_documenting.md

 # How to document your dataset

 Documenting a dataset ensures others understand why the data was collected, how it was used, and how to use it appropriately.
 A `csv` file alone in a folder with no other information is unhelpful.
 By the same token, providing too much information can make it difficult to understand, and where to start.
 A useful way to frame this is think of data reusability falling on a continuum, which we the DARECO: **da**ta **re**usability **co**ntinuum.
-This has two axes: The first being from Fragile to Robust, and the second from Easy to Time Consuming.
+This has two axes: The first being from Fragile to Robust, and the second from Easy to Time Consuming (or labourious).

 ![]("figures/fig-cartesian-plane.R")